-- Install a ‘first flush’ device that will divert the first dirty water flow away from the tank.
+- install a ‘first flush’ device that will divert the first dirty water flow away from the tank

-- Install a <1mm screen to filter material entering the tank.
+- install a 1mm screen to filter material entering the tank

-- Regularly flush your tank to ‘de-sludge’ and remove accumulated debris.
+- regularly flush your tank to ‘de-sludge’ and remove accumulated debris.

-- Disinfect water prior to use through filtration and boiling.
+- disinfect water prior to use through filtration and boiling

 It is the responsibility of the owner to ensure rainwater collected is treated to a healthy standard prior to consumption.

-- Visit the NSW Health website for advice on safely managing rainwater for drinking purposes where there is no alternative supply.
+Visit the NSW Health website for further advice on safely managing rainwater for drinking purposes where there is no alternative supply.

 What should I do about damage to my property or power outages?

-If you would like to find out more about flying-foxes, contact:
+To find out more about flying-foxes, contact:

 - Council's Natural Resource Officer - Flying-Foxes, Natalie Foster: